mushfiq0000/personal-finance-management-client/README.md

 ---

 ## 📋 Overview
 Personal Finance Management is a full-stack application that helps users track income and expenses, manage categories, and visualize overall financial health.
-Users can securely register/login, add transactions, view dashboards, and switch between light/dark themes.
-The project includes both a **React frontend** and a **Node.js/Express backend**.
+Users can securely register/login, add transactions, view dashboards, and switch between light/dark themes.The project includes both a **React frontend** and a **Node.js/Express backend**.

 ---